Gantt Chart for Resource Planning

 Capacity is more than a colored warning

 For an implementation-focused explanation, read Gantt resource scheduling.
+For calendar-first shifts, bookings, and appointments, see the JavaScript Scheduler.
 For manufacturing-specific boundaries, see manufacturing Gantt.

 Evaluate with real allocation patterns

 Synthetic “one person per task” data misses the difficult cases.
 Test shared resources, overlapping assignments, different calendars, part-time capacity, locked tasks, deadlines, and summary projects.
-Measure both scheduling calculations and the UI used to inspect conflicts.
+Include the real exceptions people negotiate every week: leave, support rotations, maintenance windows, partial availability, and work that cannot move.
+Measure both scheduling calculations and whether someone can understand a conflict, see its effect, and discuss a responsible next step without reading every row.

-The main Gantt page links to the live resource-planning demo, current Pro Advanced pricing, and request-based trial access.
+The main Gantt page links to the live resource-planning demo, current Pro Advanced pricing, and the request-based 30-day trial.

 Resource planning FAQ